pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_docker.md

 Let's say:

 - You have a server with an internet facing IP and a corresponding DNS A entry that points toward `files.example.com`
-- You want to run the application in self signed mode on port 8080 (remember the default value of CELLS_NO_SSL=0)
+- You want to run the application in self signed mode on port 8080 (remember the default value of CELLS_NO_TLS is disabled)

 ### Example setup with docker compose